landerwells/shire_blocker/WORKLOG.md

 # Shire Blocker Development Log

 ## Next Priority Tasks
-- Currently, activating a block all do nothing to block sites
-- Look into persistent bridge architecture
+- Due to current architectural constraints, starting a block does not cause blacklisted sites to actually get blocked.
+This is because of the one-way message sending of the current bridge design.
+If this were changed to be a multi-directional, it would potentially eliminate this issue.
+It is worth looking.
 - Maybe locking persistence first
 - Scheduling?
 - Add a way to pass a config file into the daemon to start it